 Maybe you now are thinking, "It's surrender to be attacked, and not to attack back!"
-It is "walking on eggshells" to try to unilaterally "stop making it worse."

-Well, refusing to continue to fight to the death and destroying everyone in this way is hardly surrendering_since defeating your coparent is also harming your child Stopping the fight is both showing the courage to do what is needed to survive and the courage to engage in self- preservation for your family.
+Well, refusing to continue to fight to the death (of your relationship) is hardly surrendering.
+Rather; if defeating your partner is also self-defeating; then stopping the fight is both showing the courage to do what is needed to survive and the courage to engage in self- preservation.

-You can get yourself out of "win-lose" thinking (which really means "lose-lose") and into recognizing that not attacking is a "win-win" situation.
+You can get yourself out of "win- lose" thinking (which really means "lose-lose") and into recognizing that not attacking is a win-win-win situation: you preserve your self- respect and your relationship and your partner emerges less trampled.
 Nobody loses.

-If, however, you think that stopping is surrender you will likely feel ashamed, for we are typically taught to "stand up for what is right."
-But - when you realize that stopping requires courage, conviction, and skills, and will lead to a better life for everyone involved, you will see that shame is not justified.
+If you think that stopping is surrender; you will likely feel ashamed; for we are typically taught to "stand up for what is right;" But; when you realize that stopping requires courage; conviction; and skills; and will lead to a better life for everyone involved; you will see that shame is not justified.